 Funerals can take place at St Marys with a limit of 30 people present and the church guidelines regarding face coverings etc, observed.
-Weddings and Baptisms are still possible (unless there is a lockdown) at St Mary's during the pandemic.
+Weddings and Baptisms are still possible at St Mary's during the pandemic.
 But bear in mind the present Government ruling (1st October 2020) is that weddings are limited to 15 people being present, Baptisms to only 6 people present.
+Please contact the vicar to arrange a Wedding or Baptism during the pandemic

 Marriages can take place at St Mary’s West Acklam of those who fulfil one of the criteria listed below under the new guidelines set out by the Church of England.
 Under these guidelines a couple may be married here if either of you can show one of the seven connections with the parish.